chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 >  `grammarname somename`

 in the grammar spec.
 The parser must import some elements of rustlr so it should be used in a crate.
-We will come back to how to use the generated parser later.
+We will come back to how to run the generated parser later.

 ####  **GRAMMAR FORMAT**